da667/Autosnort3/readme.md

  - 4/18/21
 	- Added support for Ubuntu 18.04 by adding a small check to see if `/usr/sbin/ip` and `/usr/sbin/ethtool` exist.
 The `ip` command should already be on most modern Linux distros, and this script installs `ethtool`.
 If they don't exist in `/usr/sbin`, create a symlink using the `which` command to figure out where the binaries actually are.
 	- The reason we have to do this is because systemd service files require absolute paths to any binaries or scripts you call.
 This is an easier work-around then having multiple `snort3.service` files for different linux distros.
- - 3/23/22
-	- The maintainer for the safec github has changed the name of their tarball, and have also changed how they are listed on the releases page.
-Fixed an issue reported by Vito Ferrara where safec was failing to download due to this change in file listing and filename.
-The script should properly parse the github releases page, download the right package, and automatically unpack it like normal.
-Thank you!